force11/scwg-wg4/README.md

         nanoc [compile] [--verbose]

-5. Notify group of the meeting
+5. Notify group of the meeting.

         nanoc mail output/meetings/2018-02-13/agenda.mail

 ### Transcription

-High-level overview of the sequential nanoc commands to create a raw
+High-level overview of the sequential nanoc commands to generate a
 transcription:

                     +-----+               +------+               +-----+